How much does an Oregon construction contractor license bond cost?

 - Debris removal (excluding removal involving demolition work)

 Need a surety bond for a construction project?

 Oregon contractor bonds are continuous until canceled.
-If the surety decides to cancel this bond, the surety must provide the Oregon Construction Contractors Board with written notice 30 days prior to termination.
+If the surety decides to cancel this bond, the surety must provide the Oregon CCB with written notice 30 days prior to termination.

-Once the bond form is filled out, the bond must be sent to the contractor, not the Oregon Construction Contractors Board.
+Once the bond form is filled out, the bond must be sent to the contractor, not the Oregon CCB.
 The bond must be submitted with the license application.
 If the bond is not filed with the application to the Board within 60 days of the sign and seal date, the bond will no longer be considered valid.

 Ready to be bonded?
 Receive a no-obligations, free online quotetoday to get started on your bonding process!